MLZ is a cooperation between:

 Besides standard sample environment, we provide:

-• – 650 K with adaptable heating device
+• -650 K with an adaptable heating device

-Along with the detector electronics required for time resolved measurements, special sample environment for the rapid cycling is available:
+Along with the detector electronics required for time-resolved measurements, a special sample environment for the rapid cycling is available:

 Primary beam